 Yup!
 Dassit.

-Those are your reasons!
+Those four Black actors and actresses are your reasons!

 But if you’re still not convinced.